ceph/ceph-cm-ansible/roles/maas/README.md

 - install_maas #Install MAAS and postgreSQL only and initializes the region+rack server and the secondary rack.
 - add-machines #Add Machines to MAAS only if they are not already present.
 - config_dhcp #Configures DHCP options only if there are any change in the DHCP variables.
-- config_dns #Configure DNS domains and add the DNS Records that are not currenlty into a domain.
+- config_dns #Configure DNS domains and add the DNS Records that are not currently into a domain.